notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Create an OCI-compatible registry

 **WARNING:** The following example creates a registry with [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry).
 This registry should only be used for development purposes.
 When using other registries, ensure the registry is compatible with OCI Image specification v1.1.0.
-Starting with `v1.0.0-rc.1` of `notation`, by default, signatures are stored using [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/manifest.md).
+Starting from Notation-v1.0.0-RC.3, signatures are stored using [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/manifest.md) by default.

 > Note: If you want to use another OCI registry, make sure you have configured [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) before authenticate with the registry.
 See [Notation Credential Store](https://github.com/notaryproject/notation/blob/main/specs/registry-auth.md#credential-store) for details.